 - Shovels are available for snow removal around personal vehicles, to borrow a shovel students need to leave there ID with Public Safety, if not returned disciplinary action may be taken.
 Officers will not shovel out, push or otherwise be responsible for helping with immobilized vehicles.
 Public Safety officers will make calls to appropriate tow services if asked.

 Information regarding sex offenders in Vermont can be obtained by visiting the State of Vermont's sex offenders registry here.

-Everyone can access the College Handbook.
+Everyone can access the University Handbook.
 All members of our community are expected to abide by the policies and regulations contained therein.
-Some of the information contained in the Public Safety website pages regarding policies and regulations has been taken from the College Handbook.
+Some of the information contained in the Public Safety website pages regarding policies and regulations has been taken from the University Handbook.
 Copies of the handbook are available in the Student Life Office, located in the Campus Center.

 The campus is equipped with many emergency contact kiosks, known as Blue Lights.
 These emergency stations connect you directly to a campus officer after playing a brief message and will direct officers to the location.
 Activation of a Blue Light System for non-emergencies can lead to severe disciplinary actions.